-On exit: IFAIL = 0 unless the routine detects an error or gives a warning (see Section 6).
+On exit: IFAIL = 0 unless the routine detects an error (see Section 6).

-For this routine, because the values of output parameters may be useful even if IFAIL $\neq 0$ on exit, users are recommended to set IFAIL to -1 before entry.
-It is then essential to test the value of IFAIL on exit.
+For environments where it might be inappropriate to halt program execution when an error is detected, the value -1 or 1 is recommended.
+If the output of error messages is undesirable, then the value 1 is recommended.
+Otherwise, because for this routine the values of the output parameters may be useful even if IFAIL $\neq 0$ on exit, the recommended value is -1.
+When the value -1 or 1 is used it is essential to test the value of IFAIL on exit.